7 Reasons Why You Need a Junior Talent Pipeline

 6 - We’ve all benefited from mentorship previously in our careers, so it’s time to do our part.

-I am unable to count the number of technical folks who tell me about an early supervisor, instructor, or colleague who took a chance on them.
+Technical folks typically have an early supervisor, instructor, or colleague who took a chance on them.
 That person cheered them on when they hit a huge road block, introduced them to shortcuts in the development environment, shone a light on sticky office politics, or was simply kind and humane when a code review didn’t go well.
 If you think about it, you probably have a couple of these folks in your work history too.
 How are you paying it forward in your current role?
 Are you?

 How are you paying it forward in your current role?
 Are you?